Academic Year 2024–2025

 • If a student chooses not to honor their appointment during a summer term, the student must reapply for an assistantship in the fall term.
 The tuition waiver is not available during the summer if the student is not working as a graduate assistant.

-• In order to be paid, a student must have an assistantship position and be actively working.
-If the supervisor cannot provide sufficient work during the summer, the supervisor should notify the Associate Provost for Professional and Graduate Studies and the student may be temporarily reassigned to another area of the university if positions are available
+• To be paid, a student must have an assistantship position and be actively working.
+If the supervisor cannot provide sufficient work during the summer, the supervisor should notify the Dean of Graduate Studies and the student may be temporarily reassigned to another area of the university if positions are available

 • If, through Gardner-Webb scheduling issues or some other problem not of the student’s own making, the student does not take eighteen hours one year, that student may request in writing to take an overload the following year.
-The request should be made to the Associate Provost for Professional and Graduate Studies who will make a decision as to whether tuition remission will be allowed.
+The request should be made to the Dean of Graduate Studies who will decide whether tuition remission will be allowed.

 Duties/Responsibilities/Functions